SEAN: Yikes. Thanks to Yen shifting half their March releases into April, we have another punishing week.

 Mermaid Boys is a shoujo title from the late lamented Aria magazine, and seems to be a gender-reversed Little Mermaid.
 Can this be the rare Yen Press title that Anna will be interested in?

-MELINDA: Okay, this sounds possibly kind of awesome.
+MJ: Okay, this sounds possibly kind of awesome.

 ANNA: Probably!
 Gender-reversed Little Mermaid sounds intriguing!